rfhb/emamds/en/documents/product-information/mozobil-epar-product-information_en.md

 | AMD3100-3101 | 5.0                 | 6.1 (5.4)           | 1.4                 | 1.9 (1.5)           |
 | AMD3100-3102 | 4.8                 | 6.4 (6.8)           | 1.7                 | 2.4 (7.3)           |

+<div style=\"page-break-after: always\"></div>

 ## Paediatric population

 The European Medicines Agency has waived the obligation to submit the results of studies with Mozobil in children aged 0 to 1 year in myelosuppression caused by chemotherapy to treat malignant disorders, which requires an autologous haematopoietic stem cell transplant (see section 4.2 for information on paediatric use).

-<div style=\"page-break-after: always\"></div>

 The efficacy and safety of Mozobil were evaluated in an open label, multi-center, controlled study in paediatric patients with solid tumors (including neuroblastoma, sarcoma, Ewing sarcoma) or lymphoma who were eligible for autologous hematopoietic stem cell transplantation (DFI12860).
 Patients with leukemia, persistent high percentage marrow involvement prior to mobilization, or previous stem cell transplantation were excluded.

 Forty-five paediatric patients (1 to less than 18 years) were randomised, 2:1, using 0.24 mg/kg of Mozobil plus standard mobilisation (G-CSF plus or minus chemotherapy) versus control (standard mobilisation alone).
 Median age was 5.3 years (min: max 1:18) in the Mozobil arm versus 4.7 years (min:max 1:17) in the control arm.

 Only one patient aged less than 2 years old was randomized to the plerixafor treatment arm.
 There was an imbalance between treatment arms in peripheral blood CD34+ counts on the day prior to first apheresis (i.e. prior to administration of plerixafor), with less circulating PB CD34+ in the plerixafor arm.
-The median PB CD34+ cell counts at baseline were 15 cells/µl in the Mozobil arm versus 35 cells/µl in control arm.
+The median PB CD34+ cell counts at baseline were 15 cells/ μ l in the Mozobil arm versus 35 cells/ μ l in control arm.
 The primary analysis showed that 80% of patients in the Mozobil arm experienced at least a doubling of the PB CD34+ count, observed from the morning of the day preceding the first planned apheresis to the morning prior to apheresis, versus, 28.6 % of patients in the control arm (p=0.0019).
 The median increase in PB CD34+ cell counts from baseline to the day of apheresis was by 3.2 fold in the Mozobil arm versus by 1.4 fold in the control arm.

 ## 5.2 Pharmacokinetic properties

-The pharmacokinetics of plerixafor have been evaluated in lymphoma and multiple myeloma patients at the clinical dose level of 0.24 mg/kg following pre-treatment with G-CSF (10 µ g/kg once daily for 4 consecutive days).
+The pharmacokinetics of plerixafor have been evaluated in lymphoma and multiple myeloma patients at the clinical dose level of 0.24 mg/kg following pre-treatment with G-CSF (0.01 mg/kg once daily for 4 consecutive days).

 ## Absorption